Table of Contents

 Another psychological aspect of fitness plateaus is the need to set realistic expectations.
 Many people start their fitness journey with lofty goals and the desire to see rapid changes.
 While these goals are admirable, they can lead to disappointment when progress slows down.

 Setting realistic and achievable goals is crucial to avoiding frustration.
-It’s essential to understand that progress in fitness is not linear.
+It’s essential to understand that fitness progress is not linear.
 It comes in waves, with periods of rapid improvement and then plateaus.
 Accepting this natural ebb and flow can help you maintain your psychological well-being and stay committed to your fitness journey.

 Diet and Nutrition for Overcoming Fitness Plateau